MaterializeInc/materialize/doc/user/content/sql/select.md

 Performing a `SELECT` query that does not directly read out of a materialization requires Materialize to evaluate your query.
 Materialize will construct a temporary dataflow to materialize your query, and remove the dataflow as soon as it returns the query results to you.

-For technical reasons, you are not able to perform a `SELECT` query that depends, even transitively, on non-materialized sources.
-This is because Materialize must choose a "moment" at which to execute your query, and Materialize does not know which moments are valid for non-materialized sources.
-You can use the [`SHOW FULL VIEWS`](../show-views) command to report which views may be queried.
+When you perform a `SELECT` query, all of your inputs must be *queryable*.
+An input is queryable if it is a constant collection, materialized, or it depends only on queryable inputs itself.
+The main reason an input might not be queryable is it if relies on an unmaterialized source for its definition.
+You can use the [`SHOW FULL VIEWS`](../show-views) command to report which sources and views are queryable.

 You can create a materialized view out of any query using [`CREATE MATERIALIZED VIEW`](../create-materialized-view), and it will always then be queryable.

+If you supply an `AS OF <time>` argument to your `SELECT` query the queryable requirement is lifted.

 ## Examples